nkosogor/RadioImagerGPU/README.md

 ## Description and Overview

-This project, RadioImagerGPU, focuses on developing a GPU-accelerated imager for radio telescope arrays, optimizing the imaging process in arrays with dense UVW sampling.
+RadioImagerGPU is a project developed as part of the CS 179 course at Caltech.
+It focuses on developing a GPU-accelerated imager for radio telescope arrays, optimizing the imaging process in arrays with dense UVW sampling.
 By leveraging the parallel processing capabilities of GPUs, this project aims to enhance the efficiency and performance of radio imaging, potentially simplifying the imaging pipeline and reducing the reliance on complex deconvolution algorithms.

 ## Table of Contents